LF92R/JuceEQ/README.md

 # JuceEQ

-Parametric EQ built with JUCE.
+Parametric EQ built with JUCE (WIP).
 Works as a standalone app for Windows for now.
 Has I/O gain sliders, HPF and LPF, and up to 8 peaking bands.
+Later features to add include RMS meters for input and output, live spectrum analyzer, plugin bypass, clipping warnings, limiter, and more.

 ## Requirements
 - Windows with Visual Studio 2022